ThickCoco/webChecker/README.md

 # webChecker

-This bash script needs two input args to work
+Little bash script to check the availability of web pages

 help prompt